Media bias in the United States: Conservative

-Research finds that Fox News increases Republican votes and makes Republican politicians more partisan.
+Research has found that Fox News viewing increases Republican votes and makes Republican politicians more partisan.
 A 2007 study, using the introduction of Fox News into local markets (1996–2000) as an instrumental variable, found that in the 2000 presidential election, "Republicans gained 0.4 to 0.7 percentage points in the towns that broadcast Fox News, which suggests that "Fox News convinced 3 to 28 percent of its viewers to vote Republican, depending on the audience measure."
 The results were confirmed by a 2015 study.
 A 2014 study, using the same instrumental variable, found congressional "representatives become less supportive of President Clinton in districts where Fox News begins broadcasting than similar representatives in similar districts where Fox News was not broadcast."
 Another 2014 paper found that Fox News viewing increased Republican vote shares among voters who identified as Republican or independent.
 A 2017 study, using channel positions as an instrumental variable, found "Fox News increases Republican vote shares by 0.3 points among viewers induced into watching 2.5 additional minutes per week by variation in position."
 A 2022 poll found that 69 percent of Republicans view Fox News as credible, even if the network faces a defamation lawsuit.

+Liberal news and opinion website Vox has accused conservatives of creating "panics" that have spread through the media.
+The New Yorker magazine, which is known for its openly left-leaning content and audience, similarly accused Christopher Rufo of inventing conflict over critical race theory.
+Following widespread controversy over an American Eagle Outfitters ad campaign which many accused of promoting eugenics and white supremacy, The New York Times reported that there was limited initial backlash and criticized right-wing media and commentators for exaggerating the issue.
+MSNBC supported the campaign's backlash.

+Mainstream media outlets have been accused of over-representing climate change denialism as a result of efforts to create a false balance, lending disproportionate credence and weight to the small number of non-experts on the right who dispute the science on climate change.